datavinny/datavinny/README.md

 ## Hi!
 I'm Davi Freitas aka Data.

 ## About Me
-* I'm currently studying a full-stack web developer course at Trybe.
+* I'm currently in a full-stack web developer course at Trybe.

 * As a hobby like to create comics and games.
 <!---